AthenACHY/AthenACHY.github.io/_stories/2020-05-02-Randomistas.md

 On the other hands, The Why axis has probed into the issues of discriminations and showed that by gaining the information of the randomized trials, we as individual have a chance to correct the bias and restore justice.
 It also emphasied the "economic discrimination", the act of poor treatment to a group of people based on economic motives, rather than animus from conventional beliefs.

 Both books have showed that sometimes we gained a lot of insights from the empirical data; we shall not shy away from setting up experiments as it is easy in the nowadays big-data era.
 These data may not fit well with textbook-theory or conventional wisdoms; they are messy and failed many assumptions.
-But these data serve as a starting point to dive into the complexity of reality, which is essential in improving the rigor and power of our research.
+But these data serve as a starting point to dive into the complexity of reality, which is essential in improving the rigor and power of our understandings of the world.